cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/faq.md

 #### If a team is awarded dollars, do they have to spend them on the activities they pitched for?

 * Funds are strictly provided for the activities described in your pitch.
 If awarded, your pitch will become the scope of work in the grant agreement.
 A contract describing approved activities will be required for the disbursement of dollars.

+#### Will the Final Napkin Pitch save answers already entered if we cannot finish all at once?

+* The web tool for the form will require you to complete the questions all at once.
+However, you can click through all of the questions to see them in advance, work on a separate document and just copy paste in when you are ready to submit.